milonmaze/privacy-terms-observatory/www.researchgate.net/privacy-policy.md

 www.researchgate.net
 Verifying you are human.
-This may take a few seconds.
+This may take a few seconds. www.researchgate.net needs to review the security of your connection before proceeding.
-Verification is taking longer than expected.
-Check your Internet connection and refresh the page if the issue persists.
-Ray ID: 8b10da2e7bc19695
+Ray ID: 8d8b3e283c79238d
 Performance & security by Cloudflare